Automated calibration for stability selection in penalised regression and graphical models: Application: molecular signature of smoking

 In order to get a more comprehensive understanding of the biological response to smoking we integrate methylation data, known to reflect long-term exposure to tobacco smoking, and gene expression, which is functionally well characterised, and seek for correlation patterns across these smoking-related signals via the estimation of a multi-OMICs graph.

-We accommodate the heterogeneous data structure (Supplementary Figure S8) by calibrating three pairs of block-specific parameters $(\lambda, \pi)$ using our multi-block strategy (Figure 5-A).
+We accommodate the heterogeneous data structure (Supplementary Figure S10) by calibrating three pairs of block-specific parameters $(\lambda, \pi)$ using our multi-block strategy (Figure 5-A).
 We found a total of 601 edges, including 150 in the within-methylation block, 425 in the within-gene expression block, and 26 cross-OMICs edges (Figure 5-B).
 The detected links reflect potential participation to common regulatory processes of both transcripts and CpG sites.
 As our analysis was limited to smoking-related markers, connected nodes can be hypothesised to jointly contribute to the biological response to tobacco smoking.

-For comparison, we estimate the graphical LASSO model calibrated using the BIC on the same data (Supplementary Figure S9).
+For comparison, we estimate the graphical LASSO model calibrated using the BIC on the same data (Supplementary Figure S11).
 Of the 601 edges included in the stability selection graph, 583 were also in the BIC-calibrated graph.
 The BIC-calibrated graph is more dense (N=6,744 edges), which makes it difficult to interpret.
 As this procedure does not account for the block structure in the data, two modules corresponding to the two platforms are clearly visible.

 DNA methylation nodes are annotated with the symbol of its closest gene on the genome \citep{LondonSmoking}.
 Most sets of CpG sites annotated with the same gene symbol are interconnected in the graph (e.g. AHRR, GNG12-AS1, and ALPPL2 on chromosomes 5, 3, and 2, respectively).
 The data includes a CpG site and a transcript with the same annotation for two genes, but only found a cross-OMIC link for LRRN3 \citep{Florence}.
-Such strong correlations involving features that are closely located on the genome, or cis-effects, have been reported previously \citep{DMR}.

-Our approach also detects edges involving features that are not closely located on the genome, and are even on different chromosomes (Supplementary Figure S10).
-This suggests that complex long-range mechanisms could be at stake \citep{MethylationMechanisms}.

-Closer examination of the graph highlights the LRRN3 transcript \citep{Florence}, encoding a transmembrane signal receptor, which is linked to 4 CpG sites, including AHRR, ALPPL2 and a CpG site annotated as LRRN3 (cg09837977).
-It is the only transcript with such a central position among methylation markers (Figure 5-B).
+The LRRN3 transcript, which is linked to 4 CpG sites including AHRR, ALPPL2 and a CpG site annotated as LRRN3 (cg09837977), has a central position among methylation markers (Figure 5-B).

+Strong correlations involving features that are closely located on the genome, or cis-effects, have been reported previously \citep{DMR}.
+Our approach also detects cross-chromosome edges (Supplementary Figure S12), suggesting that complex long-range mechanisms could be at stake \citep{MethylationMechanisms}.

 We incorporate functional information in the visualisation using Reactome pathways (Figure 5-B) \citep{WGCNA, Reactome}.
 As previously reported, the immune system and in signal transduction (red) pathways were largely represented in the targeted set \citep{HuanSmoking, NOWACIntegration}.
 Interestingly, the group of interconnected nodes around RPL4 (green) was involved in a range of pathways including the cellular response to stress, translation, and developmental biology.
 Similarly, the transcripts involved in the metabolism of lipids (yellow) are closely related in the graph.
 Altogether these results confirm the functional proximity of the nearby variables from our graph, hence lending biological plausibility of its topology.